-AeroLink AP
+Aerolink AP

-Setting Description Factory Default Enable/Disable Enable the AeroLink APs to monitor Ethernet communication Disable on the AP side in order to trigger AeroLink Protection on the client side under milliseconds recovery time.
+Setting Description Factory Default Enable/Disable Enable the AeroLink APs to monitor Ethernet communication on Disable the AP side in order to trigger AeroLink Protection on the client side under milliseconds recovery time.
 NOTE: AeroLink Protection should be also enabled on the client side at the same time.